 Speech volume can be adjusted if you like and there are 5 sound settings to choose from to improve audio for calls.

 A microphone is included for the hands-free calling feature of the head unit.
 It is easy to install, and I find the mic and plug-in cord to be a pretty easy task as far as installation goes.
-Most of the work is simply hiding the cable once in connected.
-The clip allows good positioning on your sun visor for best results.
+Most of the work is simply hiding the cable once it’s connected.
+The clip allows good positioning on your sun visor for the best results.

 Alpine’s proprietary MX setting can be enabled to improve the sound of audio depending on the audio source you’re currently listening too, including Bluetooth audio.
 Think of it as a “boost” feature, although I personally recommend getting much more familiar with the excellent audio controls at your service, as they allow you to tailor the sound exactly as you’d prefer rather than the fixed changes that the MX function applies.

 The unit is well-built and the rotary knob for volume and other settings feels great in the hand.
 The center can be pushed for additional select/menu features when applicable.